 But sadly, that’s wrong.
 It has just as much sugar as any other super-sweet thing you’d be tempted to indulge in.
 One single serving contains as much as 54 grams of sugar!
 Of course, not every flavor and brand is the same, but you get the idea.

-The point is that sugar can disguise itself and hide in products which should logically have none at all!
+The point is that sugar can disguise itself and hide in products that should logically have none at all!
 That’s why you need to start reading the labels of anything you buy.
-And steer clear of those which have a high percentage of their calories coming from sugar.
+And steer clear of those who have a high percentage of their calories coming from sugar.

 But before you despair, it’s not like all sweet treats are taboo for you.
 You can still treat yourself to any products which have been sweetened with either pure stevia or raw, organic honey (in small amounts).

 Were you expecting this next step?
 Sure you were, as you are aware that sugar isn’t the only culprit when it comes to causing chaos in your blood sugar.

 Refined foods are not only stripped of pretty much anything nutritious but they are also packed with so many chemical additives, which is never a good thing.

 You can start by refusing to munch on anything when you can’t read the label.
 For instance, wheat flour is a highly processed ingredient found in way too many grocery store items.